zz0zz0/CVE/Employee Management System --XSS/Employee Management System --XSS.md

 Proof of Concept:

-As observed in the screenshot below, when we send a XSS payload query(we use "</div>" to close <div> tag in HTML) in the "txtfullname" field for the "Add User" portal, the page of "Admin Record" shows an alert, suggesting a persistent XSS vulnerability.
+As observed in the screenshot below, when we send a XSS payload query(we use "&lt;/div&gt;" to close &lt;div&gt; tag in HTML) in the "txtfullname" field for the "Add User" portal, the page of "Admin Record" shows an alert, suggesting a persistent XSS vulnerability.

 ![](Pasted%20image%2020240920170315.png)